-- 1.16 The Local Area Profile (LAP) identifies the areas in the borough which are the most vulnerable in terms of gambling-related harm.
+- 1.16 The Local Area Profile (LAP) identifies the areas in the borough which are the most vulnerable in terms of people at risk from gambling-related harm.
 These areas are considered to be at risk for vulnerable in terms of the potential from gambling harm.
 Under the Gambling Act, each case (e.g. application) is determined on its own merits by the Licensing Authority, however operators are required to address the specific increased risks of harm posed from an existing or potential premises being located within one of these identified areas.
 Research shows that higher problem gambling risk prevalence rates exist where there are high concentrations of Gambling premises in the same locality.

 - 1.17 The Local Area Profile (LAP) has identified several clusters of gambling premise (where three or more are located within 400m of each other) within Haringey.
 These are in:

 - Noel Park Ward

 - Woodside Ward

 - Bruce Grove Ward

 - Tottenham Hale Ward

 - West Green Ward

 - Tottenham Green Ward

 - Northumberland Park Ward

 - White Hart Lane Ward

-- 1.18 Existing and potential operators will be expected to bear these specific clusters in mind in setting out how they will mitigate risks, manage their gambling operation, design the
+- Harringay ward